Technical Studentships - Electrical or Electronics Engineering

 In order to qualify for a place on the programme you will need to meet the following requirements:

-- You have completed at least 18 months of your undergraduate studies (Bachelor or Master’s) at the time of the next student selection taking place in May 2019.
+- You have completed at least 18 months of your undergraduate studies (Bachelor or Master’s) at the time of the next student selection taking place in May 2021.
+Please note that PhD students are not eligible for this programme.

 - You can stay for at least 4 and at most 12 months remaining registered as a full-time student.